 Although age was not significantly associated with uptake (p = 0.806), younger mothers (15–24 years) had a slightly higher number of vaccinated children (9.1%) than older age groups.
 This contrasts with findings by Shachakanza et al. (2019a) in Zambia and Wilson et al. (2018) in Canada, where older, more experienced mothers were more likely to complete vaccinations due to accumulated experience with prior children.

 In terms of household income, although not statistically significant (p = 0.776), vaccine uptake appeared more common among mothers earning ₦50,000–₦100,000 (10.4%) and over ₦100,000 (2.9%), compared to those earning below ₦50,000.
-This trend aligns with studies by Anderson et al. (2020) and Hungerford et al. (2018), which show that higher income often translates into better health-seeking behavior, even for free services, due to fewer logistical constraints (e.g., transportation, time costs).
+This trend aligns with studies by Anderson et al. (2020) and Hungerford et al. (2018), which show that higher income often translates into better health-seeking behavior, even for free services, due to fewer logistical constraints such as transportation, time costs.

 Hence, while some socio-demographic factors like education and income showed expected trends without statistical significance, knowledge of rotavirus vaccination and maternal occupation emerged as the strongest determinants of uptake in this study.
 These findings are largely in agreement with regional and global evidence, reinforcing the need for targeted education campaigns and the empowerment of women through access to economic opportunities.